Electric motor: DC motors

 The drum rotor was introduced by Friedrich von Hefner-Alteneck of Siemens & Halske to replace Pacinotti's ring armature in 1872, thus improving the machine efficiency.
 The laminated rotor was introduced by Siemens & Halske the following year, achieving reduced iron losses and increased induced voltages.
 In 1880, Jonas Wenström provided the rotor with slots for housing the winding, further increasing the efficiency.

 In 1886, Frank Julian Sprague invented the first practical DC motor, a non-sparking device that maintained relatively constant speed under variable loads.
 Other Sprague electric inventions about this time greatly improved grid electric distribution (prior work done while employed by Thomas Edison), allowed power from electric motors to be returned to the electric grid, provided for electric distribution to trolleys via overhead wires and the trolley pole, and provided control systems for electric operations.
 This allowed Sprague to use electric motors to invent the first electric trolley system in 1887–88 in Richmond, Virginia, the electric elevator and control system in 1892, and the electric subway with independently powered centrally controlled cars.
 The latter were first installed in 1892 in Chicago by the South Side Elevated Railroad, where it became popularly known as the "L".
 Sprague's motor and related inventions led to an explosion of interest and use in electric motors for industry.
 The development of electric motors of acceptable efficiency was delayed for several decades by failure to recognize the extreme importance of an air gap between the rotor and stator.
 Efficient designs have a comparatively small air gap.
 (Note: Ganot provides a superb illustration of one such early electric motor designed by Froment.)
 The St. Louis motor, long used in classrooms to illustrate motor principles, is inefficient for the same reason, as well as appearing nothing like a modern motor.

 Electric motors revolutionized industry.
 Industrial processes were no longer limited by power transmission using line shafts, belts, compressed air or hydraulic pressure.
 Instead, every machine could be equipped with its own power source, providing easy control at the point of use, and improving power transmission efficiency.
-Electric motors applied in agriculture eliminated human and animal muscle power from such tasks as handling grain or pumping water.
+Electric motors applied in agriculture eliminated human and animal muscle power from tasks such as handling grain and pumping water.
 Household uses (such as washing machines, dishwashers, fans, air conditioners and refrigerators) of electric motors reduced heavy labor in the home and made higher standards of convenience, comfort and safety possible.
 Today, electric motors consume more than half of the electric energy produced in the US.